How does this medication work? What will it do for me?

-2.5 mg (for once-a-day use) Each light orange-yellow-coloured, almond-shaped, film-coated tablet, debossed with 'L' on one side and 2 on other side, contains 2.5 mg of tadalafil.
+2.5 mg (for once-a-day use) Each light orange-yellow, almond-shaped, film-coated tablet, debossed with 'L' on one side and 2 on other side, contains 2.5 mg of tadalafil.
 Nonmedicinal ingredients: copovidone, cremophor 40 (macrogolglycerol hydroxystearate), silica colloidal anhydrous, lactose monohydrate, microcrystalline cellulose, croscarmellose sodium and magnesium stearate; film coating: Aquarius Prime BAT114011 Yellow: hypromellose, triacetin, talc, titanium dioxide, yellow iron oxide & red iron oxide.

-5 mg (for once-a-day use) Each light yellow-coloured, almond–shaped, film-coated tablet, debossed with 'I' on one side and '14' on other side, contains 5 mg of tadalafil.
+5 mg (for once-a-day use) Each light yellow, almond-shaped, film-coated tablet, debossed with 'I' on one side and '14' on other side, contains 5 mg of tadalafil.
 Nonmedicinal ingredients: copovidone, cremophor 40 (macrogolglycerol hydroxystearate), silica colloidal anhydrous, lactose monohydrate, microcrystalline cellulose, croscarmellose sodium and magnesium stearate; film coating: Opadry Yellow 03K82778, Opadry Yellow 03K82779 & Opadry Yellow 03K82780: hypromellose, triacetin, talc, titanium dioxide & iron oxide yellow.

-10 mg (for "on-demand" dosing) Each light yellow-coloured, almond-shaped, film-coated tablets debossed with 'I' on one side and '15' on other side, contains 10 mg of tadalafil.
+10 mg (for "on-demand" dosing) Each light yellow, almond-shaped, film-coated tablets debossed with 'I' on one side and '15' on other side, contains 10 mg of tadalafil.
 Nonmedicinal ingredients: copovidone, cremophor 40 (macrogolglycerol hydroxystearate), silica colloidal anhydrous, lactose monohydrate, microcrystalline cellulose, croscarmellose sodium and magnesium stearate; film coating: Opadry Yellow 03K82778, Opadry Yellow 03K82779 & Opadry Yellow 03K82780: hypromellose, triacetin, talc, titanium dioxide & iron oxide yellow.

-20 mg (for "on-demand" dosing) Light yellow-coloured, almond-shaped, film-coated tablets debossed with 'I' on one side and '16' on other side, contains 20 mg of tadalafil.
+20 mg (for "on-demand" dosing) Light yellow, almond-shaped, film-coated tablets debossed with 'I' on one side and '16' on other side, contains 20 mg of tadalafil.
 Nonmedicinal ingredients: copovidone, cremophor 40 (macrogolglycerol hydroxystearate), silica colloidal anhydrous, lactose monohydrate, microcrystalline cellulose, croscarmellose sodium and magnesium stearate; film coating: Opadry Yellow 03K82778, Opadry Yellow 03K82779 & Opadry Yellow 03K82780: hypromellose, triacetin, talc, titanium dioxide & iron oxide yellow.

 How should I use this medication?